fpgasystems/ternaryLLM/ternaryLLM_FPGA/README.md

 ### Build SW

-Before compiling the software you need to configure in the software `main.cpp`:
+Before compiling the software, you need to configure the software `main.cpp` located in `Coyote/examples/11_perf_GEMM/sw/src`:

 In the `run_test` function, you can enable debug information and output verification by uncommenting the respective code segments.